Code-Institute-Submissions/djrowley2104-MS4-nutz-about/README.md

 ## The site has been designed allow users to see hardware items for sale and to navigate to the required item quickly and easily.
 ## When the site is opened the users are shown a hero image showing nuts and bilts, this gives then another clue as to what the site is all about.
 After logging on the user is taken to the Products page where they are able to search though all the products or filter their searchs via the differing manu options.
 ## Users entering as guests, are not taken directly to the Products pages, this is done deliberately, as they were told on entering the site that the experience would be slower and more painful if they had accounts.
-## New sales types can be reviewed and added once again only by the Admin, they can also be deleted if they are no longer needed.
-This has been amended to allow a Product Manager to login and only add and remove products.
+## Products can be reviewed, updated, deleted and new ones added once again only by the Admin.
+This has been amended to allow a Product Manager to login and only review, amend, add and remove products.
 This allows the main admin to be done by the site administrator and product admin to be done by the Product Manager.
+The product manager enters the product admin section via the Product Manager Tab that is displayed in their account profile section, their login details are;
+* User name: product_manager
+* Login: cbr601&&
-## The nuts and bolts can have sizes added to them from the size selector, this will apply a different price per size, the prices are managed from the admin section of the Django db, the prices are added to the grand total and the free postage countdown, so the site works as it should.
+## Nuts and bolts can have sizes added to them from the size selector, this will apply a different price per size, the prices are managed from the admin section of the Django db, the prices are added to the grand total and the free postage countdown, so the site works as it should.
+I have elected to only add sizes to one nut, but he mechanics are the same and I could apply sizes to any products that needed them, but to save time as I seem to be running out of it rapidly I have only added ti the one product.

 ## Colour Scheme
 ### I decided to use a light and uncluttered page design to allow the user to focus on the products, the users will only be interested in the price and the type and size of the products, they will not want to be mislead via clever flashing images, so I have kept it simple.
-###.
 ## Typography
 ### Standard fonts from Bootstrap have been used, I have no need to over complicate this project, I feel standard san serif font is easier to read and therefore better for the user.
 No need to keep the users confused with stupid hard to read font types, if I did that the users would not be users for long.
 ## Imagery